dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/spatial.md

 ### `ST_Read()` – Read Spatial Data from Files

-The spatial extension provides a `ST_Read` table function based on the [GDAL](https://github.com/OSGeo/gdal) translator library to read spatial data from a variety of geospatial vector file formats as if they were DuckDB tables.
+The spatial extension provides a `ST_Read` table function based on the [GDAL](https://github.com/OSGeo/gdal) translator library to read spatial data from a variety of geospatial vector file formats as if they were DataMiner tables.
 For example to create a new table from a GeoJSON file, you can use the following query:

 ```sql
 CREATE TABLE ⟨table⟩ AS SELECT * FROM ST_Read('some/file/path/filename.json');